alpargur/lighting-network/README.md

 > Unlike many LED controlling systems.
 Lighting-Network is built on the wireless network connection.
 <br>

 - The setup's heart is the master node.
-It containes the components to generate sound (DAW) and transmit MIDI signals (publisher).
+It contains the components to generate sound (DAW) and transmit MIDI signals (publisher).
 Broker's machine is trivial.
 - MIDI note transmission is based on Message Queuing Telemetry Transport (MQTT).
 A subscriber on the controller receives the MIDIs and use the data to control the lighting.
     - The publisher in the master node.
 It listens to the MIDI interface and publishes the messages to the topic.
     - On the otherside, a subscriber listens to the published MIDI messages, parses the content and uses it to illumunate the LED.